-- The Subscriber or Applicant with whom a certificate application is affiliated requests written Revocation for any reason; - The Applicant of an approved Secure Email Certificate notifies the Issuing CA that the Domain Name email address associated with the individual holding the Certificate is no longer affiliated with the Organization. - The Subscriber notifies the Issuing CA that the original Certificate request was not authorized. - The Issuing CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate is compromised. - The Issuing CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - A Sponsoring Organization may request the Issuing CA Revocation of a TrustID Certificate issued to its Affiliated Individual or a Device at any time for any reason. - The Issuing CA shall revoke any Certificate deemed out of compliance. - For Extended Validation Code Signing Certificates, the Certificate has been used to sign, publish or distribute malware, downloaded without user consent or other malicious purpose. - For Certificates used to sign Adobe documents, Adobe has requested Revocation. - •
+- 1. The Subscriber requests in writing that the Issuing CA revoke the Certificate; - 2.
+The Subscriber notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
+The Issuing CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - The Issuing CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - 5.
+The Issuing CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.